 | TOTAL | 278 | 18h 51m | 4:04 | 3:48 |

-As far as listeners, I’m not really sure how indicative my site stats are, because I think most people listen on the official site.
+I’m not really sure how indicative my site stats are, because I think most people listen on the official site.
 However, I was surprised to see 33 discrete listeners.
-I do one test listen when I post, but only one, so I can subtract 30 from the play count, and at least three from the number of listeners.7 My two computers and my phone.
-It may be higher than that if I forgot to turn off my VPN before listening, but let’s not do that and just pad the stats a bit.
-Over the years, the number of people listening on my site has grown, so that’s good, but I don’t think this info is overly valuable, so I probably won’t track it in the future.
-I’m also moving to a different audio player for the site.
-I’ll lose some of the functionality I had, but I’ll be gaining some other stuff that’s better.
+Over the years, the number of people listening on my site has grown, so that’s good, but I don’t think this info is overly valuable for Song-A-Day, so I probably won’t worry about it in the future.

 Is This the End?

-If you’re still with me, thanks for reading and listening!
-I welcome and encourage comments, feedback, questions, and endless, adoring praise.
-Constructive criticism is also welcome, I guess.9😉 I have some stretch-goal-level plans for the year, so I’ll likely be writing more here in the coming months, detailing new ventures, album releases, and more.
+If you’re still with me, thanks for reading!
+I welcome and encourage comments, feedback, questions, glowing praise and adoration.
+Constructive criticism is also welcome, I guess.6😉

 Notes